Jacob-s-Lab/2026-Biomarkers/week02_0916_0923/week02_ThinLinc.md

 Date：20260916 & 20260923
 Language：[EN](#Fantastic-Genomic-Biomarkers-and-Where-to-Find-Them-Practical-Course-part-II) / [中文](#生物標記物與它們的產地實作課程二)

+# Fantastic Genomic Biomarkers and Where to Find Them Practical Course (Part II)

+## Main Content of This Course
+ Thinlinc download and connect NCHC

+## Tool Overview
+ ThinLinc (Local Software): Provides a graphical interface for remote server operations, suitable for tasks requiring a desktop environment.

 ## Step 1: Download ThinLinc
 1. Download software: ThinLinc
   - Download and install the version corresponding to your computer from the [ThinLinc official website](https://www.cendio.com/thinlinc/download/).